ppKrauss/dataset_licenses/README.md

 ## Curated sources

-There are 3 main (curatory) sources of information for populate the datasets of this project,
+There are 3 main (curated) sources of information for populate the datasets of this project,

 * JSON materal at [okfn/licenses](https://github.com/okfn/licenses).
 Is the main source.